dcrnofficial/dcrnd/README.md

 centralized services that significantly reduce privacy and are vulnerable to censorship.

-In terms of individual benefits, since dcrd fully validates every block and transaction, it provides the highest security and privacy possible when used in conjunction with a wallet that also supports directly connecting to it in full validation mode, such as [dcrwallet (CLI)](https://github.com/decred/dcrwallet) and [Decrediton (GUI)](https://github.com/decred/decrediton).
+In terms of individual benefits, since dcrnd fully validates every block and transaction, it provides the highest security and privacy possible when used in conjunction with a wallet that also supports directly connecting to it in full validation mode, such as [dcrwallet (CLI)](https://github.com/decred/dcrwallet) and [Decrediton (GUI)](https://github.com/decred/decrediton).

-## Minimum Recommended Specifications (dcrd only)
+## Minimum Recommended Specifications (dcrnd only)

 * 10 GB disk space (as of September 2018, increases over time)
 * 1GB memory (RAM)